-6 This calculator routine is similar to the previous routine, except that the expression is only evaluated over the specified row ranges. nranges specifies the number of row ranges, and firstrow and lastrow give the starting and ending row number of each range.
+- 6 This calculator routine is similar to the previous routine, except that the expression is only evaluated over the specified row ranges. nranges specifies the number of row ranges, and firstrow and lastrow give the starting and ending row number of each range. - int fits\calculator\rng / ffcalc\rng (fitsfile \infptr, char \expr, fitsfile \outfptr, char \parName, char \parInfo, int nranges, long \firstrow, long \lastrow int \status) - 7 Evaluate the given expression and return dimension and type information on the result.
+The returned dimensions correspond to a single row entry of the requested expression, and are equivalent to the result of fits\read\tdim().
+Note that strings are considered to be one element regardless of string length.
+If maxdim == 0, then naxes is optional.

 '''

-int fits_calculator_rng / ffcalc_rng

-(fitsfile infptr, char expr, fitsfile outfptr, char parName,

-char parInfo, int nranges, long firstrow, long lastrow

-int status)

-'''

-7 Evaluate the given expression and return information on the result.

-'''

 int fits_test_expr / fftexp

-(fitsfile fptr, char expr, > int datatype, long nelem, int naxis,
+(fitsfile fptr, char expr, int maxdim > int datatype, long nelem, int naxis,

 long naxes, int status)

 '''